by Tais Rocha Pereira, Albert E. Patterson, Yong Hoon Lee and Sherri L. Messimer

 Reference:

-Tais Rocha Pereira, Albert Patterson, Yong Hoon Lee, Sherri L. Messimer, "Critical buckling load of thin-walled plastic cylinders in axial and radial loading: overview and FEA case study", engrXiv, August 2019.
+Tais Rocha Pereira, Albert E. Patterson, Yong Hoon Lee and Sherri L. Messimer (2019).
+“Critical buckling load of thin-walled plastic cylinders in axial and radial loading: overview and FEA case study”, Technical report, engrXiv.

 Bibtex Entry: